Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: The Data: Historical Accounts of Tsunamis

-\cref{fig:1852BandaNeira} shows an excerpt from the Wichmann catalog entry for the 1852 tsunami with observations in Banda Neira, a small island in the Banda Sea west of Papua New Guinea.
-The account provides clear descriptors, such as locations, arrival times, wave heights, and inundation lengths that can be used to characterize the tsunami and infer the earthquake that might have caused it.
+This excerpt from the Wichmann catalog provides clear descriptors, such as the location, arrival time, wave height, and inundation length that can be used to characterize the tsunami and infer the earthquake that might have caused it.
 Moreover, because historical observations of the tsunamis were observed in multiple, often geographically-dispersed locations (Banda Neira being just one of several for the 1852 event), even uncertain observations can be ``triangulated'' to provide more certain estimates of earthquake size and location.

 At the same time, the excerpt also demonstrates some of the challenges associated with doing such an inference in a rigorous way: Given that these measurements were taken well before the modern era of automated and sophisticated sensing, how accurate are they?
 What does water rising to rooftops tell us about the event?
-In the next section, we describe past attempts in the natural hazards community to use observations like those above to estimate historical earthquakes.